Tips For A Successful Kilimanjaro Climb

 There is NOTHING to gain on Kilimanjaro by being the first.

-Do you know that older people have a good success rate?
-They are wiser than that.
+Older people have higher success rates because they are wiser than that.
 And many of them just aren’t fit enough to make the mistake of walking too fast.
+Being extremely fit can be a trap because your body will not be strained and you lose a lot of oxygen anyway.
+The message is clear: Pole pole!

 A few more tips on climbing Kilimanjaro and avoiding altitude sickness

-Keep your day pack light.
-Only take what you really need.
-Every extra kilo needs extra oxygen to carry.
+Take what you need.
+Pack light because extra weight needs extra oxygen to carry.